JamesOnwordi/CreaTube/README.md

 ## Project Idea

 CreaTube is a Platform created for displaying weapons stats, skins and videos for a free-to-play first-person hero shooter game developed and published by Riot Games, for Microsoft Windows.
-It makes uses of the API https://dash.valorant-api.com/ to populate it's datat to the webpage
+It makes uses of the API https://dash.valorant-api.com/ to populate it's data to the webpage

 ## User Stories